 The manufacturer will use onboard cameras to monitor the eye movements of the driver as well as sensors to ensure that hands remain on the steering wheel.
-The idea is that the car or truck will gauge if the driver is taking their eyes off the road to look at a device or displays symptoms of driving while drowsy.
+The idea is that the car or truck will gauge if the driver is taking their eyes off the road to look at a device or display symptoms of driving while drowsy.
 The camera will also measure to see if the driver is too intoxicated to safely operate their vehicle.

-If the driver is deemed to be acting irresponsibly, Volvo’s on-call assistance centers will call the driver to check in.
+If the driver is deemed to be acting irresponsibly, Volvo’s on-call assistance centers will call the driver to check-in.
 The operators will warn the driver — if the driver does not respond, the car will slow down or come to a stop.

 Volvo‘s Vision 2020 initiative